MartinDrumel/martin-drumel-pirali-research-group/content/authors/spaniol/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: Master 2 student with a passion for teaching that overpassed his love for spectroscopy.
+bio: Former Master 2 student with a passion for teaching that overpassed his love for spectroscopy.

 interests:
 - Laboratory astrophysics